SPS Fire & Security Rochester LLC

 business security systems

-Commercial Security Systems Is the #1 Way to Protect Employees Employee safety is a very important aspect of business security.
+Business Security Systems are the #1 Way to Protect Employees Employee safety is a very important aspect of business security.
 If you are wondering how this is possible, you may be quite surprised to learn the answer.
 Of course, robbery defense is one aspect.
 When business security systems are in place that include video surveillance, robbers are most likely deterred from following through with a robbery.
 Without such systems, Rochester, Buffalo, and Syracuse businesses would see more robberies than they do.
 SPS Fire & Security is an integral player in the business security system arena throughout the region, as the systems that are installed are state-of-the-art and reliable.
-Employee Protections Aside from protecting against robberies, business security systems protect employees in the following ways: If employee theft is occurring, the offending employee can be charged with the offense.
-Unfortunately, without good video surveillance and security measures, false accusations can occur.
-Business interests also suffer when unable to pinpoint exactly how the theft is occurring and who is behind it.
-More time and resources are required when a company has to buckle down on procedures for preventing employee theft when there is no idea who is behind it.
-Business video surveillance is good for when an accident claim is filed.
-If an employee is injured on the job, the video can show exactly what happened.
-If the employee did something to cause their injury, then this could be used if a workers’ compensation claim is filed.
-If the employee is injured due negligence that was not their own, the video will prove this as well.
+Employee Protections Aside from protecting against robberies, business security systems protect employees in the following ways: If an employee steals, you can charge them.
+Unfortunately, false claims can happen without good video surveillance and security.
+Businesses also suffer when they cannot find who or how the theft is happening.
+A company wastes time and money when it tries to stop theft but doesn’t know who is stealing.
+Businesses should use video surveillance for accident claims.
+If a worker gets hurt, the video shows what happened.
+Thus, if the worker caused their injury, the video can help with a workers’ compensation claim.
+Likewise, if someone else’s carelessness hurt the worker, the video will also prove it.
 Merchandise Protection Business security systems can also contribute to shoplifting prevention.
 If a shoplifter knows there is a camera on them, they may not shoplift.
-If they do, the footage can be used to catch the culprit.
+When shoplifting occurs, the footage can be used to catch the culprit.
 If there is a burglary after hours, the alarm system will sound and alert the authorities.
 Once again, video can be used to try and catch the thief.
 Most of the time, the mere presence of an alarm system and video surveillance will deter a burglar.
 Furthermore, having security measures in place reduces monetary losses, which allows a business to not cut hours or freeze hiring in order to accommodate money lost to theft.
 This is another way in which employees are protected.
 Contact Your Rochester, Syracuse, and Buffalo Business Security Systems Company At SPS Fire & Security, we want to ensure the safety of your employees, your business, and your bottom line.
-Call today at 585-770-0348 today for more information or complete our contact form below.
+Call today at 585-770-0348 today for more information.

 Access control for business

-How Access Control Protects Your Business What is an Access Control System?
+How Access Control Systems Protect Your Business What is an Access Control System?
 An Access control System is a reliable, secure and convenient way to control the traffic flow of employees and visitors who enter and exit a building.
-Some of the facility types that integrate access control into their security include: Office buildings (17% of installations) Industrial manufacturing (13% of installations) Hospitals, schools, and universities (12% of installations) Government facilities (11% of installations) Financial institutions (9% of installations) Retail establishments (9% of installations) Warehousing/Trucking industry (9% of installations) Utilities (6% of installations) Gaming and hospitality industries (5% of installations0 Mass public transportation facilities (4% of installations) The other 5% of installations belong to residential applications.
-Access Control Systems allow companies to monitor the entrance and exiting of the employees.
-Through computer software, you can track and report dates, times and how many times employees or visitors have entered and exited the facility.
-Many companies nowadays are changing over to an access control system where the employees either need a secured registered ID card, a pin number or a fingerprint instead of sets of multiple keys to gain access to different parts of the facility.
-Converting to an access control system will allow more areas to be restricted to visitors or employees not authorized to enter those areas.
+Access control systems for businesses should be in every facility for safety and security.
+Some of the facility types that commonly integrate access control into their security include: Office buildings (17% of installations) Industrial manufacturing (13% of installations) Hospitals, schools, and universities (12% of installations) Government facilities (11% of installations) Financial institutions (9% of installations) Retail establishments (9% of installations) Warehousing/Trucking industry (9% of installations) Utilities (6% of installations) Gaming and hospitality industries (5% of installations0 Mass public transportation facilities (4% of installations) The other 5% of installations belong to residential applications.
+Access Control Systems actively track employees entering and leaving.
+With computer software, you easily monitor and report dates, times, and frequency of entries and exits for employees or visitors.
+Nowadays, many companies swiftly switch to access control systems.
+For instance, employees use a secure ID card, pin number, or fingerprint instead of multiple keys to access different facility areas.
+As a result, this shift effectively restricts unauthorized visitors or employees from entering specific zones.
 Protecting Employees with Access Control It is always a sigh of relief to be able to work late in a safe protected environment.
 With this system, employers can relax knowing that their business is protected and employees can be ensured that unwanted individuals can not enter.
 If an unauthorized individual tries to access the facility, they aren’t going to be able to.
 Trying could also constitute a call to authorities to determine why the person was there trying to access the facility.
 If they did manage to enter, video surveillance can be used to determine who did it and what they did.
 Access control is almost always accompanied by security cameras.
 Low Maintenance and Customized To Your Company’s Needs Thousands of businesses can benefit from a customized easy low maintenance system.
 This type of system can easily be used with a register card, finger print or password.
 It all depends on what the employer finds works best for them.
 With many businesses having employees that have access to many different areas located in their businesses, with access control as the employer you can limit what areas employees can enter.
 Access Control for the Rochester Metro, Syracuse Metro, and Buffalo Metro Do you or someone you know have a business that would benefit from an access control system?
 If so, contact SPS Fire & Security at 585-770-0348.

 Rochester NY Motion Detectors 411